 Watch for extreme weather.
 This area often has high winds so make sure you secure your rubbish and belongings so they don't get blown around.

-Freedom camping restrictions
+Freedom camping restrictions at our two designated sites

 - You can camp at either of these sites for a maximum of four nights in any single calendar month.
 If you stay longer, you can be fined.